Molecular Biology and Biochemistry Major

 |Select two elective courses, at least one of which must be a 300-level MB&B course||2|

-Students are encouraged to take a seminar course, MB&B209, in the spring of the first or sophomore year.
+Students are encouraged to take our seminar course, MB&B209, in the spring of their first or second year.

-MB&B majors are also encouraged to attend the MB&B/biology seminars (Thursdays at noon), the chemistry colloquium (Fridays at 3:30 p.m.), and/or the biological chemistry seminars (Mondays at 4 p.m.), wherein distinguished scientists from other institutions are invited to present their research to our community.
+MB&B majors are also encouraged to attend the MB&B and biology seminars (Wednesdays at noon), the chemistry colloquium (Fridays at 3:30 p.m.), and/or the biological chemistry seminars (Mondays at 4 p.m.), wherein distinguished scientists from other institutions are invited to present their research to our community.

 STUDENT LEARNING GOALS